November 21, 2017

 1. Just starting out:

-Or the Canon Rebel T5 for your most basic of photography needs.
-These cameras have the lowest quality of ISO capabilities, but this shouldn’t scare you.
+Crop sensor cameras have the lowest quality of ISO capabilities, but this shouldn’t scare you.
 It just means you need to be aware of this in locations with sparse light.
 ISO can make much more sense to you as explained in more depth in The Capture Course, my online photography course for beginners.

 Personal side note: if you buy either of these cameras that come with the 18-55 kit lens, consider purchasing the nifty fifty along with it.
 The 50mm f/1.8 is by FAR the best bang for your buck as far as versatility and price goes in lenses.
 As soon as you watch the course, you’ll be aching for a lens that has an aperture lower than f/3.5 (which the 18-55mm kit lens along with the 70-300 lens limits you to).
 Initially, it’s fine, but once you desire to use your lens in lower light and capture images with a beautiful depth of field (as seen below), then consider than nifty fifty!
 I personally never used the 18-55mm or 70-300mm after I purchased lenses with lower apertures.
 OOPS.
 Wish someone had told me!
 For more info on your kit-lens, download the free guide here..